Comment on page

 Liquidity mining is an element for DeGate’s cold start as it helps ensure sufficient liquidity for trading pairs.
 Users can participate in liquidity mining by creating a grid strategy that meets both the value and price conditions for a specific trading pair.
 Mining rewards are calculated and distributed every 15 seconds, providing an additional source of income for users that is independent of the market-making income from their grid strategy.

-The DeGate protocol also provides detailed historical records of an account, including deposits, withdrawals, transfer history, order and transactions history, grid strategy records, account activities, and etc.
+The DeGate protocol also provides detailed historical records of an account, including fund additions, send, transfer history, order and transactions history, grid strategy records, account activities, and etc.